dhis2/dhis2-docs-implementation/content/lmis/data-use-and-data-quality.md

 | Timeliness of facility reporting | x | x | x | x | x |

 ###	Source of data and calculations
-As DHIS2 provides some simple analytics based on healthcare facility level data and mSupply provides comprehensive analytics on all aspects of logistics and supply chain management, duplication of data, calculations, analytics and visualisations needs to be avoided.
+As DHIS2 provides some simple analytics based on healthcare facility level data and the national eLMIS provides comprehensive analytics on all aspects of logistics and supply chain management, duplication of data, calculations, analytics and visualisations needs to be avoided.
-DHIS2 only calculates essential stock data which cannot be collected in mSupply directly and only provides some basic analytics based on data collected in DHIS2.
+DHIS2 only calculates essential stock data which cannot be collected in the national eLMIS directly and only provides some basic analytics based on data collected in DHIS2.
-DHIS2 synchronises this essential healthcare facility level data (stock on hand, stock issues, stock corrections and stock losses) with mSupply but mSupply does not synchronise data with DHIS2 which would be replicated.
-However, mSupply data such as order status information may be shared with DHIS2 as preconfigured pdf-reports which can be shared through the DHIS2 notification system.
+DHIS2 synchronises this essential healthcare facility level data (stock on hand, stock issues, stock corrections and stock losses) with the national eLMIS but the national eLMIS does not synchronise data with DHIS2 which would be replicated.
+However, the national eLMIS data such as order status information may be shared with DHIS2 as preconfigured pdf-reports which can be shared through the DHIS2 notification system.
-By default, the main calculations, analytics and visualisations on all aspects of logistics and supply chain management are provided by and in mSupply as a dedicated national eLMIS system.
-As all essential DHIS2 data is also available in mSupply, supply managers use mSupply analytics and visualisations as their only resource for managing all aspects of their work.
-Any other managers (other than supply managers) which require detailed logistics reports from mSupply, are provided (read) access to mSupply for consulting mSupply reports reports.
+By default, the main calculations, analytics and visualisations on all aspects of logistics and supply chain management are provided by and in the national eLMIS as a dedicated national eLMIS system.
+As all essential DHIS2 data is also available in the national eLMIS, supply managers use the national eLMIS analytics and visualisations as their only resource for managing all aspects of their work.
+Any other managers (other than supply managers) which require detailed logistics reports from the national eLMIS, are provided (read) access to the national eLMIS for consulting the national eLMIS reports reports.
-Unless mandated by national policies and protocols and inevitable, mSupply data is not "pushed" to and stored in DHIS2 for visualisations as this would require managing and maintaining redundant data sets.
+Unless mandated by national policies and protocols and inevitable, the national eLMIS data is not "pushed" to and stored in DHIS2 for visualisations as this would require managing and maintaining redundant data sets.

 ###	Overview of DHIS2 logistics metrics
 Given the extensive analytics functionality in DHIS2, users are tempted to configure a wide range of analytics and visualisations, often duplicating measurements for specific metrics, without a clear objectives and an overall concept.